codeBlack5/Phase-4-week-1-code-challenge-pizzas-restaurant-api-backend/README.md

     -A `RestaurantPizza` belongs to a `Restaurant` and belongs to a `Pizza` by running:
           `rails g resource RestaurantPizza  price restaurants:belongs_to pizzas:belongs_to --no-test-framework`

-* Run the migrations to create the schema for our tables
+* Run the migrations to create the schema for our tables and seed the sample data to our tables

-    Run `rails db:migrate`
+    Run `rails db:migrate db:seed`